On this page

 - Strong drinks with 15% alcohol or more

-From 14 October 22.00 hours all sales of alcohol are prohibited between 20.00 and 07.00 hours.
+All sales of alcohol are prohibited between 22:00 and 06:00 hours.
 It is also not allowed to use or carry alcohol in public spaces during these hours.
 Your customers may order alcohol online after 22:00 hours, but you cannot deliver the order before 06:00 hours.

 No underage sales of alcohol

 You are not allowed to sell alcohol to individuals younger than 18.
 Therefore you must always ask young people to produce proof of their age.
 You also have a duty to prevent the sale of alcohol to underaged youths through persons who are aged 18 years or older (proxy sales).
 If you are caught selling alcohol to underage youths 3 times within 1 year, you could get a (temporary) ban on selling alcohol.

 Always ask young people for their identity card in order to establish their age if they want to buy alcohol.
 This is not necessary if a youth is clearly older than 18 years.
 You must place the rules to whom you are allowed or not allowed to sell alcohol in a clearly visible place in your business.